Ferencvárosi TC–Újpest FC rivalry: 1945-1962: Political Division

-The rivalry can be traced back to the 1930s when Újpest won their first Hungarian League title.
-The city of Újpest became part of Budapest only in the 1950s.
+The city of Újpest became part of Budapest only in 1950.
 Therefore, the rivalry is based on a city-rural contrast.
 The supporters of Ferencváros were Germans in Hungary and city-dwellers, while the supporters of Újpest were Hungarians, Germans, and Jews in Hungary.
 In the 1950s Ferencváros became the team of the opposition, while Újpest were forced to become the team of the Ministry of Interior.
 Therefore, Ferencváros fans consider Újpest as the Soviet invaders.